TSOT7/tsot7.github.io/docs/about.markdown

 In High School, I discovered the world of Linux and the FOSS philosophy.
 I discovered the folks at [r/unixporn](https://www.reddit.com/r/unixporn/){:target="_blank"} which took customization of their machines to the next level.
 I was hooked

-Present day, I am starting my journey into IT by diving into projects like creating my own homelab and completing the CompTIA A+ course.
+I remained much as a hobbyist until present day, where I know study Computer Science.
+I am starting my journey into IT industry by diving into projects like creating my own homelab and completing the CompTIA A+ course.

 Please join me on this journey as a college student.
 You can contact me on [LinkedIn](https://www.linkedin.com/in/thomas-siu/){:target="_blank"} or Email.